 About SUSAN TUSA | Photography

-Armed with a degree in cultural anthropology, an MFA in creative writing, and years of experience, she approaches her subjects with curiosity, objectivity, and respect.
+Armed with a B.S.degree in cultural anthropology, an MFA in creative writing, and years of experience, she approaches her subjects with curiosity, objectivity, and respect.

-She has won numerous other regional and national awards throughout her career.
+She has won numerous regional and national awards throughout her career.

 Currently she is expanding her freelance business and working on personal projects hoping to raise money for environmental awareness, protection and conservation.